India will airlift electronics components from China amid coronavirus crisis

 Others are scrambling for components too.

-The India units of contract manufacturers Wistron Corp, which makes some of Apple’s lower-priced iPhones, and Flex have, through an industry body, asked for government help in securing components including camera modules and displays from China, according to two industry sources.
+The India units of contract manufacturers Wistron, which makes some of Apple’s lower-priced iPhones, and Flex have, through an industry body, asked for government help in securing components, including camera modules and displays from China, according to two industry sources.

 Wistron and Flex did not immediately respond to Reuters’ requests for comment.